MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Result and Discussion

 \subsection{Ablation Study}

 This section is organized as follows.
-First, we show and discuss the performance of single modality and compare them with our proposed method, MMTSA.
-Second, we compare direct feature concatenation and our additive inter-segment attention in the feature fusion stage.
-Specifically, in this section, all the experiments are done on the MMact dataset and follow the original proposed cross-subject evaluation settings.
+First, we demonstrate the necessity of multimodal data fusion by comparing the impact of different inputs of single modality and multimodality on the performance of human activity recognition.
+Second, we compare the effects of direct feature concatenation and additive inter-segment attention in the feature fusion stage.
+In this section, all experiments are done on the MMact dataset and the DataEgo dataset.
+The training-test set split of the MMAct dataset follows the cross-subject approach.